-With Matilda the Musical touring the UK and Ireland until August 2019, Presley Charman was cast in the role of Bruce Bogtrotter, after making his professional West End debut in the original cast of School of Rock as Mason, where he performed at the Olivier Awards at the Royal Albert Hall.
-On screen, Presley voices Pip in Mickey and the Roadster Racers for Disney and has recently started a voiceover for Nickelodeon as DJ and Fairy Bike in Series Two of Ricky Zoom.
-Sitting down with Presley, we chat about performing as Mason in School of Rock, touring with Matilda the Musical and his voiceover work.
+With the Royal Shakespeare Company’s Matilda The Musical touring the UK and Ireland until August 2019, Presley Charman was cast in the role of Bruce Bogtrotter, after making his professional West End debut in the original cast of School of Rock as Mason, where he performed at the Olivier Awards at the Royal Albert Hall.
+On screen, Presley voices Pip in Mickey and the Roadster Racers for Disney and has recently started a voiceover for Nickelodeon as DJ and Fairy Bike in Series 2 of Ricky Zoom.
+Sitting down with Presley, we chat about performing as Mason in School of Rock, touring with the Royal Shakespeare Company’s Matilda The Musical and his voiceover work.

-What did you enjoy about playing Bruce in Matilda the Musical UK Tour?
+What did you enjoy about playing Bruce on the Royal Shakespeare Company’s Matilda The Musical UK Tour?

 I loved playing Bruce because he’s the main man out of the boys so I had a lot of responsibility which I really liked.
 Once the creators knew I was ready, I could then put my own twist on it and have fun and just be me.